MiniEggz/prefect2.0-basics/README.md

 <br>

-## Looking at running tasks asychronously
+## Looking at running tasks concurrently

 Prefect 2.0 uses task runners that can run sequentially or concurrently.
 To illustrate this, this example shows two counts (one negative and one positive) to show that both tasks are being carried out at the same time.